QuantEcon/lecture-python-intro/lectures/markov_chains_II.md

 The next figure shows convergence of $\hat p_n(x)$ to $\psi^*(x)$ when $x=1$ and
 $X_0$ is either $0, 1$ or $2$.

-The figure shows convergence to the stationary distribution regardless of the initial condition $X_0$.

 ```{code-cell} ipython3